-We help the people who perform the process by leading activities such as identifying the eight wastes and testing improvements that will eliminate them.
+We help enable people who directly perform process by leading activities such as identifying the eight wastes and testing improvements that will eliminate them.
 People often consider ‘Lean’ a set of continuous improvement tools, but it is also a different way of thinking and managing an organization focused on continuous improvement.